 |College:||Wheaton (Mass.)
 '98|

-Jessica Johnson is in her seventh year as head coach of the Brandeis University softball team.
+Jessica Johnson is in her eighth year as head coach of the Brandeis University softball team.
 She was named the 2010 University Athletic Association Coach of the Year after bringing the Judges to their first-ever NCAA Tournament berth, where they finished third at the New England regional.
-Johnson previously led the Judges to three straight ECAC Division III New England tournament berths, including a school-record 38 wins and an ECAC crown in 2008.
-In her tenure, Johnson has coached one All-American (Kaitlin Streilein '08) and eight players who have earned 12 All-New England selections.
+In addition to their NCAA berth, Johnson has led the Judges to the ECAC Division III New England tournament six times, including the title and a school-record 38 wins in 2008.
+In her tenure, Johnson has coached two All-Americans (Kaitlin Streilein '08 and Amanda Genovese '15) and nine players who have earned 13 All-New England selections.

 Johnson is a 1998 graduate of Wheaton College with a degree in